 Professor of English and Director of Writing Across the Curriculum.
 Formerly Director of Composition at Drew, Dr. Jamieson has also served as chair of the English Department.
 She earned her doctorate in the department of English, General Literature and Rhetoric at Binghamton University in 1991.
 Her research interests include Writing Studies, Writing Across the Curriculum (WAC), writing theory and pedagogy, the emerging writing major, creative non-fiction, writing and social media, and information literacy.
 She is one of two principal researchers of the Citation Project (a multi-site, multi-year, quantitative and qualitative study of student source-use practices).

-Associate Professor of English, First Year Writing Coordinator and Writing Center Director, and Associate Dean of Academic Services.
+Associate Professor of English, First Year Writing Coordinator, and Writing Center Director.
 Dr. Nicolas earned her doctorate in English (rhetoric/composition) from The Ohio State University in 2002.
 Her research interests include: writing center and WAC studies, feminist theory, qualitative research methodologies, and pedagogy.

 She has edited two collections, (E)Merging Identities: Graduate Students in the Writing Center (Fountainhead Press, 2007) and, with Beverly Moss and Nels Highberg, By Any Other Name: Writing Groups Inside and Outside the Classroom (Erlbaum, 2004).
 She has chapters in several edited collections, and her work has appeared in Reflections, Journal of College Writing, the WPA Journal, The Chronicle of Higher Education, and Inside Higher Ed (among others).
 (For details see full cv).